-Physics, Grade 12, College Preparation (SPH4C)
+Physics, Grade 12, College Preparation (SPH4C) (Not scheduled in 2020-21.)

 This course develops students' understanding of the basic concepts of physics.
 Students will explore these concepts with respect to motion; mechanical, electrical, electromagnetic, energy transformation, hydraulic, and pneumatic systems; and the operation of commonly used tools and machines.
 They will develop their scientific investigation skills as they test laws of physics and solve both assigned problems and those emerging from their investigations.
 Students will also consider the impact of technological applications of physics on society and the environment.
-Prerequisite: Science, Grade 10, Academic or Applied (Not offered in 2019-20.)
+Prerequisite: Science, Grade 10, Academic or Applied